xyicheng/data-science-summit-airflow/dags/lab2/README.md

 * Use BashOperator to run UNIX shell commands from within Airflow
 * Configure global variables to pass environment context to the BashOperator
+* Return value from BashOperator as an XCom variable
 * Pass execution date to BashOperator for downloading file for current date
-* Return value from BashOperator as an XCom variable
+* Do a DAG backfill on a particular execution date
 * Create DAG dynamically by looping through list of files that need to be downloaded and creating a task for each file
 * Getting inside docker container to check for downloaded files